nurme-ave/react-travel-journal/README.md

-# Travel Journal - React Solo Project at Scrimba
+# Travel Journal - React app

 This is a personal project built by [Ave Nurme](https://www.avenurme.dev).